uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/extensions.rst

 the corresponding element in :code:`[result, result + distance(value_first, value_last))` is set to
 true, otherwise it is set to false.

 If no comparator is provided, :code:`operator<` is used to determine when the search value is less than an element in the range being searched.
+The elements e of [start, end) are partitioned with respect to the comparator used.
+For all elements e in [start, end) and a given search value v in [value_first, value_last) comp(e, v) implies !comp(v, e).

 .. code:: cpp